Herbal Medicine and Drug Interactions — 8 Combinations Worth Taking Seriously

 7. Oral Aloe + Selected Heart Medicines

-8. Concentrated Garlic Supplements + Blood Thinners
+8. Concentrated Garlic Supplements + Anticoagulants

 How mojApteczka Helps With Herb-Drug Checks

 The biggest mistake is adding a herbal product outside the system.
-If St John’s Wort, ginkgo, ginseng, liquorice, oral aloe, valerian or concentrated garlic appears in your cabinet, do not judge it by the word “natural”.
+If St John’s wort, ginkgo, ginseng, liquorice, oral aloe, valerian or concentrated garlic appears in your cabinet, do not judge it by the word “natural”.
 Check the full set first.